kubapeter/portfolio/Coursera Courses/Specializations/Oracle SQL Databases/Oracle SQL Basics/README.md

 ## Course description

->"This course is designed to help you learn how to navigate the Oracle Database environment.
-Both GUI and command-line tools will be introduced to allow you to work with the Oracle Database."
+>"This course, Oracle SQL Basics is the third course in the Oracle specialization.
+It is designed to help you learn the key elements of the Structured Query Language specific to Oracle."

-<p align="right">More details on <a href="https://www.coursera.org/learn/oracle-database-platform">website</a></p>
+<p align="right">More details on <a href="https://www.coursera.org/learn/oracle-sql-basics">website</a></p>

 ## Content
 This folder contains